AngleProtocol/merkl-docs/distribute-with-merkl/README.md

 - Any optional custom hooks you'd like to apply (you can read more about supported hooks [here](https://docs.merkl.xyz/merkl-mechanisms/hooks))

-Once provided, we’ll save this configuration on our end and generate the corresponding **keys** needed to launch your campaigns in bulk..
+Once provided, we’ll save this configuration on our end and generate the corresponding **keys** needed to launch your campaigns in bulk.
 We will share with you these keys via a GitHub Gist.

 Once your configuration is set, you’ll be able to create multiple campaigns at once, all sharing the same following base parameters:
 - `program`: Provided by us – the internal ID of your incentive program